-- A lung team that is consistently ranked in the top five by U.S. News and World Report, including a dedicated airway research center and a lung transplant team that is among the most active in the nation.
+Our lung disease program includes a dedicated airway research center and a lung transplant team that is among the most active in the nation.
 In addition, lung care programs around the world have sought our pulmonary rehabilitation program as models for their own.

-- A five-week pulmonary rehabilitation program that teaches you how to exercise, eat right, quit smoking, lose weight, and make other lifestyle changes that will keep your chronic bronchitis and emphysema under control, improve your COPD symptoms, and maximize your lung function.
+Our five-week pulmonary rehabilitation program teaches you how to exercise, eat right, quit smoking, lose weight, and make other lifestyle changes that will keep your chronic bronchitis and emphysema under control, improve your COPD symptoms, and maximize your lung function.